DAOs and Web3

 Once deployed, the DAO contract for your final submission should contain at least three proposals: one of which should have expired by the time the assignment is due AND ALSO called closeProposal() on it, and one which will stay open for one week after the assignment (just get the right date; we don’t care what time on that day).
 The third one is up to you.

 As long as your web page starts the proposal IDs from 0, and increments them for each new proposal, you can view the deployed course-wide DAO to test your web page, as well as your own deployed DAO – just change the address in your dao_XXXXXXXX.html file.
 But be sure to change it back to your own DAO!
 Note that it needs to work on your DAO by the time you submit it!
-The address for the course-wide DAO is on the Canvas landing page.
+The address for the course-wide DAO is in the blockchain explorer’s links section.

 Course DAO

 You need to join the course-wide DAO and vote on one of the proposals.
-The address for the course-wide DAO is on the Canvas landing page.
+The address for the course-wide DAO is in the blockchain explorer’s links section.
 This DAO also follows the IDAO.sol (src) interface.

 To join, you can just call requestMembership(), which will add you as a member.
 You then need to vote on one of the proposals.
 It doesn’t matter which proposal you vote on, or how you vote.
 Save the transaction hash from when you voted, as you will have to submit that.